candlepin/candlepin/vagrant/README.md

 1. From the root directory of your Candlepin checkout run `vagrant up`
 1. Run `vagrant ssh` to connect to the system.
 1. `cd /vagrant`
-1. `./server/bin/deploy` (this will automatically use gradle to recompile before deploying)
+1. If you are on candlepin master branch use`./bin/deployment/deploy` or else use `./server/bin/deploy` (these commands will automatically use gradle to recompile before deploying)

 ## Deploy with test data
 The Candlepin Vagrant deployer will deploy candlepin without any test data in database.